Compare quotes from our trusted insurance partners:

 What is tradie insurance?

-Insurance for tradies helps cover the cost of common risks and claims, such as third-party injuries, accidental property damage, and stolen tools.
+Tradie insurance is business cover tailored to help protect you and your business against common risks that tradespeople face on the job.
+It helps cover the cost of claims, such as third-party injuries, accidental property damage, and stolen tools.

 BizCover offers different levels of cover to suit the needs of self-employed tradies and small business owners, from electricians and plumbers to handymen, carpenters, and more.